-Heel pain can cause problems for many a keen runner.
-Jan, a 51 year old keen amateur runner, came to see me about persistent heel pain.
+Heel pain can cause problems for many keen runners.
+Jan, a 51-year-old keen amateur runner, came to see me about persistent heel pain.
 Although she had not had a definite diagnosis, the location and nature of the pain appeared to match what one would expect with plantar fasciitis.
 This is inflammation of the plantar fascia, a strong band of tissue (like a ligament) which stretches from the heel to the middle foot bones.
 It supports the arch of the foot and also acts as a shock-absorber.
-Her heel had been ‘niggly’ for the previous year, but in the past 4 months it had steadily become worse.
+Her heel had been ‘niggly’ for the previous year, but in the past 4 months, it had steadily become worse.
 Jan only gave the pain 5 out of 10, so she wasn’t in agony, but it was hindering her running.
 She had been given exercises for her heel but she wasn’t getting the results she wanted.
-Jan had started doing more swimming and cycling instead, but was frustrated because running was the form of exercise she most enjoyed.
+Jan had started doing more swimming and cycling instead but was frustrated because running was the form of exercise she most enjoyed.

 If you are experiencing an ongoing injury which is not responding to usual treatments, call Jackie Graham and give acupuncture a try.